esatterwhite/docker-workshop/01-images/01.1-dockerfile/README.md

 | `ENTRYPOINT'  | allows you to configure a container that will run as an executable.
 This is always the first thing run when a container starts | `ENTRYPONT ["/usr/bin/run.sh"]` |
 | `VOLUME`      | a directory in the container that can be exposed outside of the container | `VOLUME ["/etc/config"]` |
 | `EXPOSE`      | exposes port number for use outside of the container | `EXPOSE 3000 8000 6543` |

+### Assignment
+Create an image that prints an environemnt variable to stdout